Scroll to top

 Planning travel to Ankara?
 Speak with a security consultant.

 Ankara is Turkey’s capital and political centre, home to all government ministries, the Grand National Assembly, the Presidency, foreign embassies, and NATO’s Allied Land Command.
-It is the primary location for bilateral diplomatic meetings and government-to-government business engagement with Turkey.
+It is the primary location for bilateral diplomatic meetings, government-to-government business engagement with Turkey, and visits by officials and executives involved in Turkey’s significant defence, energy, and infrastructure sectors.

 Threat Intelligence